dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/03-national-grants/en.md

 + **Ensure that your project meets the eligibility criteria and aligns well with the overall objectives for the programme**.
 Consider the evaluation criteria used by the evaluation panel to assess your proposal.
 + **Be brief**.
 Try to provide the shortest responses possible and only add background information if really needed, using links to external resources rather than long explanations.
 + **Prepare your submissions in English**.
 The evaluation panel will use English as their working language and therefore applicants are requested to make submissions in English.
+Remember that if you have particular difficulties with this requirement, contact [BID@gbif.org](mailto:BID@gbif.org) for support as early as possible, and **before 27 March 2017**.
++ **Review the FAQ**.
+[This page](../faq) will be updated throughout the project application period.
+Send any unanswered questions to [BID@gbif.org](mailto:BID@gbif.org).
++ **Submit as early as possible to avoid problems**.
+Early submission will give a chance for some follow-up to resolve any issues that arise ahead of the deadline.
+The deadline for submissions is a hard deadline, and projects received late or incomplete will not be reviewed by the evaluation panel.

 -----------